Feral (character): X-Corporation

 Feral is eventually cured of the Legacy Virus and joins the Mumbai branch of the X-Corporation with Thornn.
-Both of them lose their powers when the Scarlet Witch depowers most mutants on Earth in the 2005 "House of M" event and X-Corporation subsequently disbands.
+Both of them lose their powers when the Scarlet Witch removes the powers of most mutants on Earth in the 2005 "House of M" event.
+X-Corporation subsequently disbands.
 She next appears in Wolverine (vol. 3), in which she and Thornn regain their feline appearances after experimentation by the mutant geneticist Romulus.
 Feral assists Wolverine in searching for Sabretooth, who later kills her in battle.

 During the 2009–2010 "Necrosha" event, Feral is resurrected with the transmode virus by Selene and Eli Bard.
-Following Selene's death, Feral dies as well, along with most of the resurrected mutants.
+Following Selene's death, Feral dies along with most of the resurrected mutants.

-She later appears as a ghost in X-Factor and attempts to kill the pregnant Wolfsbane.
-Her spirit serves as an anchor for the various gods and demons who want to use Wolfsbane's unborn Asgardian child for their own ends and she herself attacks and torments Wolfsbane until she gives birth.
+She later appears as a ghost in X-Factor and attempts to fight the pregnant Wolfsbane.
+In exchange for resurrection, her spirit serves as an anchor for the various gods and demons who want to use Wolfsbane's unborn Asgardian child for their own ends.
+Feral follows and torments Wolfsbane until she gives birth but ultimately remains dead.

 Krakoan Age

 During the Krakoan Age, Feral is resurrected by the Five and resides on Krakoa alongside other mutants, including her former X-Force teammates.
 She becomes Marrow's roommate and the two bond over their shared history with the Morlocks.
 She later helps Marrow investigate mutant disappearances in Madripoor and fight the anti-mutant organization Homines Verendi.

-Feral is captured by the anti-mutant terrorist group Orchis during the fall of Krakoa and infected with Warlock's transmode virus, transforming into one of Orchis' subservient techno-organic Hounds.
+Feral is captured by the anti-mutant terrorist group Orchis during the fall of Krakoa and infected with Warlock's transmode virus, transforming her into one of Orchis' subservient techno-organic Hounds.
 She is later rescued by Creepy Crawler and cured of the virus.